dell/terraform-provider-powerflex/docs/resources/sds.md

 One can manually remove the taint and try applying the configuration (after making necessary adjustments).
 Warning: If the taint is not removed, terraform will destroy and recreate the resource.

+~> **Note:** Exactly one of `protection_domain_name` and `protection_domain_id` is required.

+!> **Warning:** SDS creation or update is not atomic.
+In case of partially completed operations, terraform can mark the resource as tainted.
+One can manually remove the taint and try applying the configuration (after making necessary adjustments).
+If the taint is not removed, terraform will destroy and recreate the resource.

 ## Example Usage